-The car.
-The most convenient option for tourists who do not like to sit in one place.
-Renting a car will not be difficult if you are over 21 years old, have an international driving license, and the driving experience of at least 2 years.
+Car: the most convenient option for tourists who do not like to sit in one place.
+Renting a car will not be difficult if you are over 21 years old, have an international driving license, and a driving experience of at least 2 years.
 At the car rental office, you will need to leave a deposit (100-300 euros), and the cost of the rental itself starts from 35 euros per day.
 Of course, this number varies depending on the area, car brand, and season.

 3. National characteristics

 According to the latest sociological data, more than 15 different nationalities live in Montenegro.
 It is the reason that has influenced the fact that the country's inhabitants are distinguished by respect for other faiths, as well as tolerance for the customs of other cultures.
 Montenegrins are a very patriotic nation.
 They remember the history of their country, know, and observe traditions.
 Montenegro people are freedom-loving, brave, and united.
 Thanks to these qualities, they managed to win numerous wars for independence and independence.

 Another distinctive feature of the Montenegro people is their hospitality and cordiality.
 Montenegrins love to receive guests and do it with great scope.
 Delicious food and drinks, music, home decoration - guests' arrival is always a holiday for them.
 While waiting for the visitors, Montenegrins opens the doors and windows.
 The guest will never come empty-handed - giving a gift in the form of a sign of attention and respect to the owner is considered a good gesture.